-Nielsen understands the demand of the environment, and through the Nielsen Green Team, has built a sustainability program that makes a global commitment to save, protect and restore our natural environment.
-With a portfolio that focuses on efforts to reduce emissions and improve our resource management, Nielsen takes a holistic approach, empowering our colleagues, clients and vendors to lead environmental projects that are uniquely Nielsen.
+Nielsen understands the demand of the environment, and through Nielsen Green, has built a sustainability program that makes a global commitment to save, protect and restore our natural environment.
+With a portfolio that focuses on efforts to reduce emissions and improve our resource management, Nielsen takes a holistic approach, empowering our colleagues, clients and vendors to lead environmental projects where we can have a material impact.

 Nielsen’s environmental focus spans three key areas:

-Build on-site Global Green Teams to identify and launch initiatives to drive day-to-day impact across Nielsen offices
+Building on-site Green Teams to identify and launch initiatives to drive impact across Nielsen offices

-Promote strategies and programs to reduce landfill and other waste, and increase recycling and composting across Nielsen offices
+Promote programs to reduce landfill and other waste; increasing recycling and composting across Nielsen offices